joelkoen/PicoLimbo/docs/about/faq.md

 ## Can PicoLimbo load worlds or generate terrain?

-Currently, PicoLimbo cannot load existing worlds or generate new terrain.
-Players connect to a simple void environment.
+PicoLimbo cannot load existing worlds or generate terrain.
+Players connect to a void environment by default.

-However, loading small structures or schematic files is a planned feature.
+However, PicoLimbo includes experimental support for loading small structures using `.schem` files.
+See the [Experimental World Loading](/config/world.html) section for configuration details.

 ## Does PicoLimbo support transfer packets?